allegory-software/allegory-sdk/WEB-SUCKS.md

 ## CSS is not composable

-CSS is many dumb things, but lack of composability is the worst.

-Luckily we can create styles programmatically so we can make composable CSS with a few lines of JS and very little runtime overhead, and not having to resort to silly offline preprocessors.
+This means that CSS rules are not reusable.
+Luckily we can create styles programmatically so we can have composable CSS in JavaScript with very little runtime overhead, and not having to resort to silly offline preprocessors.

+## CSS specificity

-Generating CSS also gives us the opportunity to disable the genius CSS feature of specificity by wrapping all the rules in `:where()` thus leaving source order and CSS layers as the way to specify rule order.
+CSS is many dumb things, but specificity takes the cake.
+Luckily, generating CSS also gives us the opportunity to completely disable this genius CSS feature (by wrapping all the rules in `:where()`) thus leaving source order and CSS layers as the way to specify rule order.

-Programmable interfaces are a great escape hatch from the idiocy of silly platform designers.

 ## No global z-index